LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 2. Click Edit next to the CoBrowse configuration.

 * Enable CoBrowse for all agents: agents can control whether they initiate CoBrowse sessions with the visitors during chat.
 * Define the level of control your agents can have over CoBrowse: configure the CoBrowse mode enabled for agents: View only, Shared, or both.
 This determines which CoBrowse options are available for agents to offer visitors.
+This can also be configured per Agent group using [Agent Profiles and Permissions](admin-settings-permissions-profiles.html).

 ![](/img/cobrowse-for-live-chat-4.png)